CiscoDevNet/mso-ansible-playbooks/README.md

 ## Prerequisites:

 - MSO version 2.1
-- Minmally two ACI fabrics provisioned on the MSO as sites with fully operational multi-site configuration and vCenter/ESXi hosted VMs.
+- Minimally two ACI fabrics provisioned on the MSO as sites with fully operational multi-site configuration and vCenter/ESXi hosted VMs.

 ## Dependancies